vadolasi/refluxo-engine/docs/concepts/use-cases.md

+---
+description: While the Refluxo engine is a powerful tool for orchestrating workflows directly in your code, one of its primary design goals is to serve as a foundational layer for building higher-level platforms, such as
+---
 # Use Cases: Building Platforms with Refluxo

 While the Refluxo engine is a powerful tool for orchestrating workflows directly in your code, one of its primary design goals is to serve as a foundational layer for building higher-level platforms, such as: